 Vitamins have long been known to support healthy immune systems and bones.
-But, what about your surface?
+But, what about the surface?
 Can a supplement also help cure the daily blemishes and hits your skin takes?
 Yes, it absolutely can!
 Vitamin skincare is all the rage and for good reason.
 Check out these 5 vitamins that will keep your skin glowing all year long and how to incorporate them into your diet.

 2. Vitamin A: Commonly called retinol, this vitamin is found in almost all topical acne medicines.
 So what’s behind this little supplement?
 It forces your skin cells to “turn over”.
 That means fresh new cells are pushed to the surface, leaving your skin rejuvenated.
 Vitamin A will help reduce wrinkles by firming and tightening the skin.
-But, be careful because retinol can be pretty harsh.
+But be careful, because retinol can be pretty harsh.
 Protect those newly exposed cells with an SPF lotion of at least 30!
-Foods like sweet potatoes, carrots, dark leafy greens, cantaloupe, lettuce, and dried apricots are good sources of this vitamin.
+Foods like sweet potatoes, carrots, dark leafy greens, cantaloupe, lettuce and dried apricots are good sources of this vitamin.

-3. Vitamin D: So there’s a little conundrum surrounding Vitamin D. Our bodies do not naturally create it.
-In fact, to produce Vitamin D ourselves, we need to have direct exposure to UV rays.
-That’s right, no sunscreen, just straight sun — hence the nickname the “Sunshine Vitamin.”
-In an article for YouBeauty, Dr. Dennis Gross, M.D. who has spent the last few years researching this vitamin’s connection with skincare, explained that Vitamin D appears to have a hefty role in creating “beautiful skin.”
-According to Dr. Gross and his research, sufficient levels of Vitamin D in the skin, “helps minimize acne, boost elasticity, stimulate collagen production, enhance radiance, and lessen lines and the appearance of dark spots.”
+3. Vitamin D: So there’s a little conundrum surrounding vitamin D. Our bodies do not naturally create it.
+In fact, to produce vitamin D ourselves, we need to have direct exposure to UV rays.
+That’s right, no sunscreen, just straight sun — hence the nickname the “sunshine vitamin.”
+In an article for YouBeauty, Dr. Dennis Gross, M.D., who has spent the last few years researching this vitamin’s connection with skincare, explained that vitamin D appears to have a hefty role in creating “beautiful skin.”
+According to Dr. Gross and his research, sufficient levels of vitamin D in the skin “helps minimize acne, boost elasticity, stimulate collagen production, enhance radiance, and lessen lines and the appearance of dark spots.”
 Read more here.
 This vitamin can be found in foods like salmon, fortified cereals, milk, eggs, mushrooms, and tuna.